 How to use the calibration workspace tabs

-The calibration workspace is not one single action.
+The calibration workspace is a sequence of tabs.

 The tabs at a glance